PlayGotm/docs/src/docs/content/game-saves.md

 ```

 ## Delete a game
-After players complete the game, they might want to delete the save file and beat the game again.
+After players complete the game, they might want to delete the save file and beat the game again,
-So it would be great to let them delete a save file. here's how to do it:
+so it would be great to let them delete a save file. here's how to do it:

 ```gdscript
 #Set player_data to an empty dictionary